mvolkmann/MyUnixEnv/notes/GoNotes.md

     and the returned slice will refer to it
     - since this can be inefficient, try to estimate the largest size needed at the start
+- to use all the elements in a slice as separate arguments to a function follow the variable name holding the slice with an ellipsis

 ## Maps